dKouela/To-do_list/README.md

  It allows users to manage their tasks by adding new tasks, marking tasks as complete, viewing tasks, saving tasks to a file, and loading tasks from a file.

 Features
-Add Task: Add new tasks to the to-do list.
+-Add Task: Add new tasks to the to-do list.
-Mark Task as Complete: Mark tasks as complete when they are done.
+-Mark Task as Complete: Mark tasks as complete when they are done.
-View Tasks: View the list of tasks along with their completion status.
+-View Tasks: View the list of tasks along with their completion status.
-Save to File: Save the list of tasks to a file for future reference.
+-Save to File: Save the list of tasks to a file for future reference.
-Load from File: Load previously saved tasks from a file.
+-Load from File: Load previously saved tasks from a file.
-Quit: Exit the application.
+-Quit: Exit the application.

 Getting Started
 Prerequisites: Make sure you have Python installed on your computer.
 If not, you can download it from Python's official website.

 Clone the Repository: Clone this repository to your local machine using the following command:

-shell
-Copy code
+shellL:
 git clone
 Run the Application: Navigate to the project directory and run the todo.py script using Python:

 shell
-Copy code

 cd todo-list-python
 python todo.py
 Usage: Follow the on-screen menu to add, view, mark as complete, save, load tasks, or quit the application.